-Biomatrix Systems Theory was developed in the context of an interdisciplinary PhD programme hosted by the Department of Biomedical Engineering of the University of Cape Town (UCT), South Africa.
+Biomatrix theory was developed in the context of an interdisciplinary PhD programme hosted by the Department of Biomedical Engineering of the University of Cape Town (UCT), South Africa.
 The programme was initiated and supervised by György Járos, head of the department at the time, and involved a group of researchers from different disciplines, who formed the Biomatrix Group.

 Its core members are György Járos, Anacreon Cloete, Elisabeth Dostal, Lynn Edwards and Linda Muller.
 They represent the disciplines of biology, biomedical engineering, medicine, public health, technology development, education, art, psychology, futurism and business management.

 Other researchers from the same and other universities and other scientific disciplines also participated through different projects at different times, albeit without becoming an integral part of the group.
 Their names are reflected in the list of research articles on Biomatrix theory.